Mortyzhou-Shef-BIT/starter-academic/content/authors/admin/_index.md

 I am Pre-Ph.D. candidate with [School of Computer Science & Technology, Beijing Institute of Technology](http://cs.bit.edu.cn/).

-My research interests are mainly focused on Speech Technology and Multimodal Learning. (especially Speaker Verification & Diarization and Speaker Embedding) with machine learning and deep learning approaches.
+My research interests are mainly focused on Speech Technology and Multimodal Learning. (especially Voice conversion and Speech Synthesis) with deep learning approaches.
+Thanks for the guidance by Dr Mingjie Chen and Dr Yanpei Shi in [SpandH Group at The University of Sheffield](https://www.sheffield.ac.uk/dcs/research/groups/spandh)